Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Real-time data updates and occupancy changes are automatically pushed to the server allowing for smooth integration with the Perfect Parking application.
-This centralized data flow ensures that the website receive real-time updates on parking space availability in each monitored car park.
+This centralized data flow ensures that the server receives real-time updates on parking space availability.

-### User-Independent Monitoring

-The Automated Real-Time Parking Detection System functions autonomously, eliminating the need for user involvement in spot identification or updates.
-Users of the Perfect Parking app can rely on the system to provide precise and current parking space availability information, streamlining the process without requiring manual interaction with the video monitoring process.

-Perfect Parking achieves a highly efficient and user-independent monitoring solution for each carpark in the database by implementing the Automated Real-Time Parking Detection System with OpenCV.
-The system\'s automated video processing using OpenCV, and real-time updates ensure that users have a hassle-free parking experience, while the seamless integration ensures a full view of parking space availability across all sites.

 ## Utilizing Computer Vision in Perfect Parking

-Computer vision, particularly when combined with OpenCV, offers a wide range of applications, including car park occupancy detection.
-In general, computer vision algorithms can be used to analyse pixel intensities in images and video frames acquired by cameras to identify whether a parking spot is occupied or vacant.

-In the Perfect Parking application, computer vision using OpenCV plays a pivotal role in facilitating car park occupancy detection.
-By deploying cameras strategically within the car park, the system can capture images or video frames in real-time.
-Through the analysis of pixel intensities, the system can differentiate between occupied and vacant parking spaces.
-The model can then be deployed to continuously monitor the car park and provide up-to-date information on parking space availability to the users of your application.
+Cameras deployed within the car park capture video in real-time.
+The Perfect Parking monitor application will use OpenCV to detect a car park spot's occupancy by analysing video frames.
+The monitor application continuously monitors the car park and provide up-to-date information on parking space availability to the server.

-In conclusion, computer vision, particularly when combined with OpenCVc, provides a versatile method for detecting car park occupancy.
-While its application goes beyond the project to a variety of sectors, the implementation within the perfect parking  application provides real-time monitoring of parking space availability, improving the overall user experience, and maximizing parking space utilization.

 ## The Client Application